nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Image Size

-The maximum image size is 800 pixels on its longest side, unless a larger size is needed to ensure the legibility of text in images or to preserve other small details (see [item 4 above](#images)).
+The maximum image size is 800 pixels on its longest side, unless a larger size is needed to ensure the legibility of text in images or to preserve other small details (see item 4 in section [2.8 Images](#images)).

 In circumstances a larger size is needed to ensure legibility, the Supplier is required to contact the Ordering Agency.